 - If death results by someone using a Schedule W drug, that is a Class A felony.

 Questions?
 Contact us at Law Office of Richard Berne.
-We have 40+ years of legal experience that form the cornerstone of our criminal defense and civil litigation practice of our Portland, Maine law firm.
+We have 40+ years of legal experience that form the cornerstone of our criminal defense practice of our Portland, Maine law firm.